postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Converting Postman collections from v1 to v2

 Postman no longer supports the collection v1 format and will return an error if you import a collection in this format.

-To convert your collection's format from v1 to v2 to import it into Postman, do the following:
+You can convert your collection's format from v1 to v2 to import it into Postman.

 1. In the terminal of your choice, enter the following command to install the Postman Collection Transformer.